articleIcon-icon

 The EU Platform Work Directive establishes comprehensive rules for algorithmic management that emphasize transparency, human oversight, and data protection:

-- Data protection: Companies must implement strict data protection protocols, especially in collecting and using personal data for algorithmic decisions.
-Platforms are prohibited from using sensitive data, like private communications or union affiliations, to influence performance or discipline.
+• Data protection: Companies must implement strict data protection protocols, especially in collecting and using personal data for algorithmic decisions.
+Platforms are prohibited from using sensitive data (such as private communications, union affiliations, religion, or political beliefs) to influence performance or discipline.
 This aligns with GDPR, adding protections to prevent data misuse in monitoring platform workers.

-These requirements add layers of complexity to companies' compliance.
-Disputes over algorithmic decisions have arisen frequently, as seen with companies like Uber and Deliveroo, where workers challenged opaque scheduling algorithms and automated pay adjustments, highlighting the directive’s role in balancing automation with fair treatment and accountability
+These requirements add layers of complexity to employer compliance.
+Disputes over algorithmic decisions have arisen frequently, as seen with companies like Uber and Deliveroo, where workers challenged opaque scheduling algorithms and automated pay adjustments, highlighting the directive’s role in balancing automation with fair treatment and accountability.

 Misclassifying workers can lead to serious risks, including penalties, retroactive benefits, and potential legal disputes.
 Misclassification can result in substantial back payments for wages, social security, and benefits, as well as reputational damage.

-- COR solutions: Contractor of Record (COR) services provide compliant contractor management, ensuring that companies maintain proper classification and avoid reclassification risks.
-CORs help manage contracts, invoicing, and localized compliance, allowing businesses to scale contractor hiring confidently
+• COR solutions: Contractor of Record (COR) services provide compliant contractor management, ensuring that companies maintain proper classification and avoid reclassification risks.
+CORs help manage contracts, invoicing, and localized compliance, allowing businesses to scale contractor hiring effectively.

 In our search for talent, especially in fields like the digital sector, we’ve found the right skills often lie in countries where we don’t operate.
 Fortunately, with Deel EOR, we can hire exceptional talent from anywhere, all while following the necessary legal and labor laws